Create, export, and score Spark machine learning models on SQL Server Big Data Clusters

 This notebook contains cells with the required commands for this section of the sample.

 Open the notebook in Azure Data Studio, and run each code block.
-For more information about working with notebooks, see How to use notebooks in SQL Server 2019 preview.
+For more information about working with notebooks, see How to use notebooks in SQL Server.

 The data is first read into Spark and split into training and testing data sets.
 Then the code trains a pipeline model with the training data.
 Finally, it exports the model to an MLeap bundle.